bburciaga/redux-map-tracker/src/state/actions/README.md

 ### Saving Recorded Positions to User Settings State

 After the user disables `is_tracking` the user should be followed up with a `USER_SETTINGS_SAVE_DATA_REQUEST`.
-Upon this request action the follwoing actions could be dispatched:
+Upon this REQUEST action the follwoing actions could be dispatched:
     - `USER_SETTINGS_SAVE_DATA_SUCCESS`
     - `USER_SETTINGS_SAVE_DATA_DENY`
     - `USER_SETTINGS_SAVE_DATA_FAIL`

-> The deny action happens if and only if there is not enough positions
+> The DENY action happens if and only if there is not enough positions
 > in recorded positions state.
 This is to avoid any crashes that could
 > happen with turf creating a Polygon feature.

-If the request triggers the SUCCESS action the following actions will be dispatched:
+If the REQUEST triggers the SUCCESS action the following actions will be dispatched:
     - `RECORDED_POSITION_CLEAR_DATA_SUCCESS`
     - `RECORDED_POSITION_CLEAR_DATA_FAIL`